elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > **Interactive ESXi Installation**
 > Interactive installations are recommended for small deployments of fewer than five hosts.
 You boot the installer from a CD or DVD, from a bootable USB device, or by PXE booting the installer from a location on the network.
 You follow the prompts in the installation wizard to install ESXi to disk.

 Depending on the environment, you can choose which way to go.
 Like mentioned in the above article, if you have about 5 hosts, then just download the ISO and install ESXi on it.
-Each install takes about 15 minutes, and if you have Remote Access (ie DRAC or ILO) then you don&#8217;t have even have to be in front of the machine.
+Each install takes about 15 minutes, and if you have Remote Access (ie DRAC or ILO) then you don't have even have to be in front of the machine.
 If there had been updates since the ISO install, then definitely use Image Builder to insert the updates into the ISO and use that iSO to install ESXi on all the hosts.
 Now if you are doing a lot of installs (ie 10-20), then instead of clicking through the installer 20 times, create a kickstart file and use it for the installs.
 If you want to, create 20 scripts (all you would have to change, is the IP setting) and host them all.
 Then boot all the hosts and point to the appropriate kickstart script.
 This will definitely save a bunch of time.

 Kickstart is helpful and it works if you are just doing a bunch of installs in the beginning and then you are done.
 Now if you plan to add new hosts pretty frequently then PXE boot might be the way.
 With PXE boot, additional servers are required but you just have to set them up once.
 So setup the necessary servers (ie DHCP, TFTP, and Web) and then just set your ESXi hosts to boot from the NIC and you are done.
 Very automated process but does require some admin over head.

-Lastly there is the Auto Deploy, if you plan to deploy 100 hosts and if you don&#8217;t want to depend on your local disk, this is the way to go.
+Lastly there is the Auto Deploy, if you plan to deploy 100 hosts and if you don't want to depend on your local disk, this is the way to go.
 It also auto adds the host to vCenter and each host contains an answer file to make it unique.
 So this is almost a 100% automated process to get a host up and running in your environment.
 It does require knowledge of Image Builder and PowerCLI, so admin over head goes way up (when stuff breaks).
-It&#8217;s a very good idea but unfortunately this is a single point of failure.
+It's a very good idea but unfortunately this is a single point of failure.
 If your Auto deploy server is down and you reboot your hosts, none of them will come back (uh oh).

 For VMs, you have a couple of options as well: